mohsinalimat/Messenger-2/README.md

   }
 }
  ```
- 4).
-Enable your Firebase Database. ---> [Database](https://firebase.google.com/docs/database)\
- 5).
+ 6).
 Enable your Firebase Storage. ---> [Storage](https://firebase.google.com/docs/storage)\
- 6).
+ 7).
 Download `GoogleService-Info.plist` from your Firebase project and replace the existing file in your Xcode project.

  ## _License_
 ```